crq/dotfiles/readme.md

 To turn on `rbenv bundler on`

 Ensure that `rbenv rehash` has been run in the project directory (bundle install does this automatically)

+## Fixing External Monitor with EDID patch

+Disable rootless mode on OS X

+- Boot the computer while pressing `CMD + R` until you see the Apple logo and loading bar.
+- Click `Utilities` -> `Terminal`
+- At the prompt type `csrutil disable`
+- A message should state that SIP was disabled
+- Restart

+Connect the external monitor

+Run script `ruby ~/.dotfiles/scripts/patch-edid.rb`

+Move new folder in current directory to `/System/Library/Displays/Contents/Resources/Overrides/`

+Restart the computer

+The external monitor should now work normally

+Reenable rootless mode

+- Boot the computer while pressing `CMD + R` until you see the Apple logo and loading bar.
+- Click `Utilities` -> `Terminal`
+- At the prompt type `csrutil enable`
+- A message should state that SIP was enabled
+- Restart